gulinmerve/gulinmerve/README.md

 You may find some projects on my repos, feel free to contribute or using them.
 Knowledge is power and sharing knowledge is the best thing for me ⚡⚡⚡

-✨ Languages: Javascript, Python
+✨ Languages: Swift, Javascript, Python

+✨  Mobile Development : Swift , React Native

-✨ Front-End Development:React, React Native,Javascript, HTML, CSS, JQuery
+✨ Front-End Development:React, Javascript, HTML, CSS, JQuery

 ✨ Back-End Development: Node.js, MongoDB, Express, Django, MySQL